JosephTLyons/termifind-rust/README.md

 be moving these to GitHub Issues and cleaning them up.

 This README.md file is not comprehensive; more needs to be discussed here.

+## Note

+- I use Clippy and try to silence all warnings emitted by Clippy
+- I run rustfmt on all Rust files